sazzadulalambd/bank-management-app/README.md

 1. Clone this repository.
 2. Create a `.env` file in the root directory with your database credentials and JWT secret.
-3. Run `docker-compose up --build` to start the application.
+3. Run `docker-compose up --build -d` to start the application.

 ## API Endpoints